datagrok-ai/public/help/datagrok/datagrok.md

 #### Access

 Get your data from anywhere - databases, web services, file shares, pipelines.
-If it’s machine-readable, we can work with it!
+If it's machine-readable, we can work with it!

 * [40+ connectors](../access/databases/connectors/connectors.md) to all major
   databases and file shares (or [create your own](../access/databases/create-custom-connectors.md))